qriouslad/debug-log-manager/README.md

 ## Changelog

+### 2.4.2 (2025.09.17)

+* Additional measure to fix PHP fatal error that occurs in a certain scenario.
+Props to [Michael K.](https://wordpress.org/support/users/mkupietz/) for [reporting](https://wordpress.org/support/topic/fatal-error-in-todays-new-version/) the issue in detail.

 ### 2.4.1 (2025.09.17)

 * Fixed PHP fatal error that occurs in a certain scenario.
 Props to [Pedro](https://wordpress.org/support/users/pedromag/) and [@guytimes](https://wordpress.org/support/users/guytimes/) for reporting the issue in detail [here](https://wordpress.org/support/topic/critical-error-with-the-debug-log-manager/) and [here](https://wordpress.org/support/topic/there-has-been-a-critical-error-on-this-website-421/).